facebook/lexical/packages/lexical-website-new/docs/concepts/serialization.md

 }
 ```

-If the imported /<table> doesn't align with the expected GitHub code HTML, then we return null and allow the node to be handled by lower priority conversions.
+If the imported ```<table>``` doesn't align with the expected GitHub code HTML, then we return null and allow the node to be handled by lower priority conversions.

 Much like exportDOM, importDOM exposes APIs to allow for post-processing of converted Nodes.
 The conversion function returns a DOMConversionOutput which can specify a function to run for each converted child (forChild) or on all the child nodes after the conversion is complete (after).
 The key difference here is that ```forChild``` runs for every deeply nested child node of the current node, whereas ```after``` will run only once after the transformation of the node and all its children is complete.